- Where are you licensed as an attorney? Can you represent me?

 Answer: Our trademark form offers the option to only hire us for a search (and the accompanying legal opinion) for $300.
 If the results of that search are largely negative, you may have us perform a second search and give you a second legal opinion for free.

-Question: What if I pay for the full package (Search, Filing, and Monitoring), but I don’t end up filing a trademark for whatever reason?
+Question: What if I pay for a Value or Safe package, but I don’t end up filing a trademark for whatever reason?

 Answer: If you change your mind about filing a trademark application after we perform a conflict search for you, you are entitled to a partial refund.
-We will keep $299 for the conflict search and will refund $375 to you for the filing.
+For the Value package, we will keep $299 for the conflict search and will refund $375 to you for the filing and monitoring.
+For the Safe package, we will keep $399 for the conflict search and Markhound Watch subscription, and will refund $575 for the filing and legal briefs portion of the package.
+Any additional fees paid to add logos or good/service classes on will also be refunded.

 Question: What if both the first search and the second search result in negative opinions?
 Can I get more searches?